 3. Choose three Jungian archetypes and give them a common goal

 Literature loves unlikely team-ups.
 From the fellowship in The Lord of the Rings to the unwilling band of friends in The Breakfast Club, it’s always interesting to see how contrasting people act and react when faced with a common objective.
-Try picking three contradictory Jungian archetypes from this list and giving them a quest, a journey— something to fight for.
+Try picking three contradictory main archetypes from this list and giving them a quest, a journey—something to fight for.

 Jungian archetypes give depth to your characters

-Jung was on to something when he developed these systems for archetypes of human consciousness.
-Through it we can see the full range of characters throughout history, literature, and film.
-By creating your characters from the templates of Jungian archetypes and aspects, you’ll know that you’re building on a universal truth that becomes a real, complex, dynamic person on the page.
+Jung was on to something when he developed these systems for archetypes and aspects of the human personality.
+Through them we can see the full range of characters throughout history, literature, and film.
+By creating your characters from these pre-existing templates, you’ll know that you’re building on a universal truth that becomes a real, complex, dynamic person on the page.